-At present, our Group is operating nine restaurants under the brands of Classified, Rise by Classified and The Pawn in Hong Kong and three franchised restaurants in Indonesia.
-There are seven restaurants under "Classified", one restaurant under "Rise by Classified" and one restaurant under "The Pawn".

-During the year ended 31 December 2020, the Directors believed our restaurant revenue and profit margin of the Group had been adversely affected by the outbreak of the Novel Coronavirus (COVID-19) pandemic, keen competition, rising operation costs and recent political incident.
+At present, our Group is operating six restaurants under the brands of Classified, Rise by Classified in Hong Kong and two franchised restaurants in Indonesia.
+There are four restaurants under "Classified" and two restaurants under "Rise by Classified" in Hong Kong.
+During the year ended 31 December 2022, we have closed two "Classified" restaurants due to the expiry of tenancy agreement.
+The Directors believed our restaurant revenue and profit margin had been adversely affected by the continuing of the Novel Coronavirus (COVID-19) pandemic, keen competition and rising operation costs.
 People are more budget conscious and price sensitive to the amounts they spend on dining out.
 The management believes the difficult situation will continue and will adversely influence the food and beverage industry as a whole and the Group's performance.